mzmine/mzmine_documentation/docs/terminology/ion-mobility-terminology.md

 # Ion mobility spectrometry terminology

-Since ion mobility spectrometry (IMS) resolved data is more complex due to the additional dimension when compared to regular LC-MS data, some terms shall be clarified before going into details of the processing steps.

 ## Background
 Ion-mobility mass-spectrometry, here simply referred to as ion-mobility (IM), [...].
 IM separation is normally performed on a millisecond timescale by modern devices.
 Thus, it nicely fits in-between LC separation (~seconds timescale) and MS detection of TOF instruments (~microseconds timescale).
 This allows LC-IM-MS insturments to acqurie several MS spectra during each [accumulation](#frames-and-mobility-scans), without incurring sensitivity loss.
 For example, assuming a typical 100 µs MS-acquisition time of QTOF instruments, up to 1000 spectra can be recorded within 100 ms of IM separation.
 Therefore, as opposed to LC-MS, multiple MS (or MS2) spectra are associated to a each RT in LC-IM-MS data.
 A more detailed explanation of LC-MS and LC-IMS-MS raw data structure is provided [here](lc-ms-and-lc-ims-ms-data-comparison.md).